The truth about ready meals

 Are some ready meals healthier than others?

-Some supermarkets also have a premium range of their own-brand ready meals.
-But, while these may taste better, they might not be any better for your health.
+While these may taste better, they might not be any better for your health.
 In fact, a few studies have found that premium supermarket ready meals tend to be higher in calories, fat and salt than ‘value’ ready meals.

 How to make ready meals healthier